aws-samples/cfn101-workshop/content/advanced/modules/create-example/index.md

 * understand key concepts to leverage when you develop a module;
 * use the [CloudFormation Command Line Interface (CLI)](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/what-is-cloudformation-cli.html) to create a new project and submit the module as a private extension to the CloudFormation registry in your AWS account for a specified AWS region;
-* understand how to consume the Module in CloudFormation templates.
+* understand how to consume the module in CloudFormation templates.

 ### Start Lab